NetAngels/django-webodt/doc/tips_and_tricks.rst

 If you try to unzip odt document, you will find a set of files like `content.xml`, `manifest.rdf`, `meta.xml` and so on inside.
 Usually, `content.xml` is the biggest file with all the content.
+The other file you can probably be interested in is `styles.xml` which sometimes contains the contents of the header and footer of a document.
 Other files can be considered as auxiliaries.

 Although ordinary XML, content.xml is not very convenient to observe, because usually word processors don't insert line wraps between tags.
 One of the